Jekyll Island Authority executive director Jones Hooks announces retirement

 The JIA board will soon begin the process of searching for and naming Hooks’ successor.

-Upon retirement, Jones and his wife Stephanie plan to continue living on Jekyll Island.
+Upon retirement, Hooks and his wife Stephanie plan to continue living on Jekyll Island.

+In an interview with The News after the meeting, Hooks said he expects there will be a smooth transition as the board begins its search for the next executive director.

+The executive director position is appointed and renewed by the JIA board.